By Patricia Harty Editor-In-Chief

 As always in the work of Pat Conroy, fact and fiction are inseparable.
 Conroy moved to Rome in the early 1980s but returned to South Carolina to take care of his mother, who died of leukemia in 1984.
 He again draws on his own painful upbringing and relationship with his father as he did in The Great Santini (his father publicly denied his son’s allegations of abuse after publication of the book), for the characters of the judge and the general, both tragic and abusive fathers.
 And the character of John Hardin, McCall’s mentally unbalanced younger brother, is based on Conroy’s younger brother, Tom, who committed suicide in the summer of 1994.
 Originally, Conroy had written the suicide of John Hardin into the story, but after the death of his brother, he changed it to give the character a more hopeful future.

 Religion is also a theme in Beach Music – Jack McCall accuses his mother of condemning him “to weirdness and freakdom and solitude” by raising him “in the only church that could mark me as a loser in paradise among my peers.”
-Conroy’s own Catholicism is explored in the following interview with Irish America’s Editor-in-Chief Patricia Harty.
+Conroy’s own Catholicism is explored in the following interview.
 He also talks about his desire to find his Irish relatives and to visit Ireland before embarking on his next novel.

-Conroy divides his time between San Francisco and South Carolina.
+When we met in 1995, Conroy was dividing his time between San Francisco and South Carolina.
 He moved to San Francisco in 1989, but returned to South Carolina to finish Beach Music.
-His divorce from his second wife Lenore is pending.
+His divorce from his second wife Lenore was pending.

-Patricia Harty (PH): Can we start with your mother’s line: ‘You’re Irish and you’re Southern, so you have no excuse not to be a writer.’
+Patricia Harty: Can we start with your mother’s line: ‘You’re Irish and you’re Southern, so you have no excuse not to be a writer.’
 Have the Southern writers been an influence on you, and how does this Irish and Southern thing come together?

 I’m learning that Chicago-Irish is a nation unto itself.
 I called my brothers and my sisters from Chicago and said, ‘you would not believe how strong this Irish thing is here.
 And we knew not one thing about it.
 Dad simply did not tell us one thing about it.
 We knew nothing.
 We’re still trying to figure it out.